netscaler/netscaler-k8s-ingress-controller/README.md

 -  [Citrix Discussion Forum](https://discussions.citrix.com/forum/1657-netscaler-cpx/)
 -  [Citrix ADC CPX Slack Channel](https://citrixadccloudnative.slack.com/)

+To request an invitation to participate in the Slack channel, please supply your email address using this form: [https://podio.com/webforms/22979270/1633242](https://podio.com/webforms/22979270/1633242)

 ## Issues

 Please report the issues in detail.
 Use the following command to collect the logs: